-The following discussion details the technical requirements for interconnection of Level 3 Projects greater than 150 kWac, but less than or equal to 550 kWac of generation5.
-Many of these requirements will vary based on the capacity rating of the Project, generation type, and mode of operation (Export or Non-Export).
+The following discussion details the technical requirements for interconnection of Level 5 Projects greater than 1 MWac of generation.
+Many of these requirements will vary based on the capacity rating of the Project, generation type, voltage level, and mode of operation (Export or Non-Export).
 A few of the requirements will vary based on location of the interconnection (isolated load and available fault current).

-Certain requirements, as specified in this document, must be met to provide compatibility between the Project equipment and the Consumers Energy electric system, and to ensure that the safety and reliability of the electric system is not degraded by the interconnection.
+Certain major component, as specified in this document, must be met to provide compatibility between the Project equipment and the Consumers Energy electric system, and to ensure that the safety and reliability of the electric system is not degraded by the interconnection.
 Consumers Energy reserves the right to evaluate and apply newly developed protection and/or operation schemes at its discretion.
 All protective schemes and functions are evaluated for compliance to IEEE 1547.
 In addition, Consumers Energy reserves the right to evaluate Projects on an ongoing basis as system conditions change, such as circuit loading, additional generation placed online, etc.